vrwmiller/hostileadmin/README.md

-# HostileAdmin - Family Website
+# hostileadmin - Family Website

 A modern, elegant family website built with static HTML/CSS and powered by Cloudflare Workers for dynamic functionality.